 Saint Joseph parishioners serve the needs of South Bend’s Hope Ministries by preparing and serving a meal on the first Friday of each month.
 As a member of this ministry, you will be asked to prepare part of the Friday meal two to three times each year.

 The pandemic has created new and unexpected challenges for Hope and our parish’s ministry there.
 Demand has skyrocketed.
 On a typical pre-pandemic first Friday, the parish would serve around 100 people.
-Now that demand has more than doubled to 250 people.
-Plus, we can no longer cook and serve the meal.
-For the past year, parishioners have donated money, and volunteers have purchased the makings of hearty meal and delivered the supplies to Hope where guests and staff prepare and serve the meal.
-We are in need of regular, monthly donations to sustain Saint Joseph’s monthly work at Hope.
-Contributions in support of this ministry may now be made online at stjoeparish.weshareonline.org/hope.
+During the pandemic, that demand more than doubled to 250 people, and we could no longer cook and serve the meal.
+We are always in need of regular, monthly donations to sustain Saint Joseph’s monthly work at Hope.
+Contributions in support of this ministry may be made online at stjoeparish.weshareonline.org/hope.

 If you are interested in learning more about Hope and participating in this ministry, view the online conversation from 2021 about Hope or contact John Conway (firstname.lastname@example.org) or Cathy Hall (email@example.com).